cohensha/Kabom/README.md

+# Functionality to be implemented
-# Urgent
+## Urgent
-2. Functionality to store project/team cover photos
+2. Functionality to store project/team cover photos (Jonathan)
 3. Ability to add more members in each input box and show as tree in database
 4. Increment numOfInterests after a user clicks on "I'm interested!" button
 5. Fix seeking num users when creating a project/team.
 It shows numbers 2-10 in database right now.
 Database should only show number selected and reflect in project profile.
+(Jonathan)
 6. Show a project/group after a project/group is created instead of refreshing
 7. Notify users when I'm interested" button is clicked

 ## Future